1-800-571-4646

 Celebrate National Preparedness Month This September

 Unless you live in an area with a recurring or recent history of disaster, you might not think about the possibility often.
-But severe weather and earthquakes can happen anywhere, even in regions where those conditions aren’t typical.
+But severe weather can happen anywhere, even in regions where those conditions aren’t typical.
 Preparing for emergency can make a massive difference when one strikes.
 National Preparedness Month is observed to recognize the importance of planning ahead.

-• Download the FEMA mobile app for weather alerts, safety guides, and resources
+As you're observing National Preparedness Month, don't forget to download the FEMA mobile app for weather alerts, safety guides, and resources

 Go Back to Safety News